resurfaceio/containers/helm/resurfaceio/resurface/README.md

     - **sniffer.vpcmirror.autosetup.enabled**: boolean.
 The traffic mirror session creator script will run periodically as a job when set to `true`.
 Defaults to `false`.
     - **sniffer.vpcmirror.autosetup.schedule**: string.
 Cron schedule expression to define the frequency at which to run the traffic mirror session creator job.
 Defaults to `"0 * * * *"`, which can be read as "every hour at minute 0".
     - The traffic **sniffer.vpcmirror.autosetup.source** can be any one or more of the following:
-      - **sniffer.vpcmirror.autosetup.source.ecs.cluster**: string.
-Name of an ECS cluster with EC2 and/or FARGATE-based containerized workloads to capture traffic from.
+      - **sniffer.vpcmirror.autosetup.source.ecs.clusters**: Comma-separated sequence of names of ECS clusters with EC2 and/or FARGATE-based containerized workloads to capture traffic from.
 Must be in the same region as mirror target EKS cluster.
+      - **sniffer.vpcmirror.autosetup.source.ecs.launchtype**: string.
+Filters ECS tasks by launch type.
+It can be "EC2", "FARGATE", "EXTERNAL", or "all".
+Optional.
+Defaults to "EC2".
       NOTE: AWS uses EC2 instances with available resources to deploy FARGATE workloads.
 Sometimes the underlying EC2 instances will not support VPC traffic mirroring.
 For more info, please visit: https://docs.aws.amazon.com/vpc/latest/mirroring/traffic-mirroring-limits.html
-      - **sniffer.vpcmirror.autosetup.source.ecs.tasks**: []string.
-Comma-separatted sequence of IDs of ECS tasks to capture traffic from.
-Filters out all other ECS tasks not intended for traffic mirroring.
-Optional.
       - **sniffer.vpcmirror.autosetup.source.ec2.instances**: []string.
 Comma-separatted sequence of IDs of EC2 instances to capture traffic from.
 Optional.
       - **sniffer.vpcmirror.autosetup.source.ec2.autoscaling**: []string.
 Comma-separatted sequence of IDs of Auto-Scaling groups to capture traffic from.
 Optional.
     - The traffic **sniffer.vpcmirror.autosetup.target** nested values refer to the configuration for the AWS VPC traffic mirror target: